johndoe2012/Linuxman/ch2-files.md

 Links can be used to access the same file from multiple locations, without making copies.

-- Symbolic link: a shortcut to another file at specific path.
+- Symbolic link: a shortcut to another **file at specific path**.
 The shortcut and the target file are in fact quite independent, as with own set of permission and ownership, and changing one will not impact the other.
 First character of permission information for directory file is `l`.
 - Hard link: nearly copies of the same physical file with same inode.
 Changing one will change all others, and deleting one will not completely remove the file.
 Hard link works only on regular files.

 To create a link, use `ln` command.